 We download files from the internet all of the time.
 This can range from email attachments, pictures, music, documents, and many other types of files.
-With so many files being downloaded onto our computer, it can become easy to get overwhelmed with all of them.
+With so many files being downloaded onto computer, it can become easy to get overwhelmed with all of them.
 You may go to clean out your downloads folder and delete a file thinking you’re done with it and then realize that you need to reference it at a later date.

 No worries though!
 Even if you deleted a download and then realize that you need it, there are ways to recover deleted downloads on Windows.

-How to Recover Lost Downloads
+How to Recover Deleted Downloads

 If you have deleted a file and then realize that you need it back, there are several ways to recover a deleted download.
 Most of the time, files aren’t erased right away but are either moved to another location, or are stored on your computer but just aren’t visible to you.

-Check your Recycling Bin
+Check Your Recycle Bin

 If you accidentally delete a download, it most likely will be in the recycling bin unless you have emptied it recently or have it set to empty on its own.
 The recycling bin is put into place to add an extra step when deleting files to make sure that you have to confirm twice before something is removed from your hard drive.
 Think of it as a safety net that always has your back.

-Open the recycle bin.
+- Open the recycle bin.

-Look for the file from within the recycling bin window.
+- Look for the file from within the recycling bin window.
 You can also search for it by typing in the name of it if you have a lot of files to search through which will make it much easier to find.

-Click restore on the deleted download to put it back onto your computer.
+- Click Restore on the deleted download to put it back onto your computer.

 When you download a file from your web browser, most will save the download path so that you can download it again at a later date if needed.
 This feature works even if you have deleted the download from your computer or it is lost.
 It’s a handy feature and allows you to re-download the file again.
-I will be using Google Chrome for this example, but most web browsers follow the same steps seen below.
+I will be using Google Chrome for this example, but most web browsers follow the same steps seen below:

-Open your web browser of choice.
+- Open your web browser of choice.

-Click the “Downloads” option from within the drop-down menu.
+- Click the “Downloads” option from within the drop-down menu.
 You can jump to this section by clicking CTRL + J once Google Chrome is open as well!

+- Click the “Show in folder” option and it would open a new file explorer tab with the file in there.
+Super useful if the download is on your computer but lost.
 If the download has been deleted, the download URL path for it can be found still as shown from within the red box.
-Copy the path that starts with “https” and then paste it into the search window from within your web browser and you can re-download the deleted file!
+Copy the path that starts with “https” and then paste it into the search window from within your web browser and you can re-download the deleted file.

 The temporary files folder is created by the Windows operating system on your computer.
 It allows for files to be stored and searchable on your computer even if they have been deleted for a short time.

-Press the Windows Start key.
+- Press the Windows Start key.

-Search for the name of the deleted download that you want to recover.
+- Search for the name of the deleted download that you want to recover.

-If the software has the temporary files feature built into it, you should be able to find the file and then right-click on it to open it.
+- If the software has the temporary files feature built into it, you should be able to find the file and then right-click on it to open it.
 You can also drag it from within this window to where you would like to place it.

 Use Data Recovery Software

 If the file you downloaded has been deleted and can’t be retrieved using the steps above then it’s time to use data recovery software to recover the deleted file.
-Disk Drill allows us to recover deleted downloads even after the recycling bin has been emptied and the file is no longer on our computer anymore.
+Disk Drill allows to recover deleted downloads even after the recycling bin has been emptied and the file is no longer on our computer anymore.
 It is still there, but just not visible to us.

-Initiate a scan on your computer to search for the deleted download.
+- Initiate a scan on your computer to search for the deleted download.

-Wait for the scan process to complete.
+- Wait for the scan process to complete.
 This shouldn’t take long but will vary depending on how much data you have on your computer.

-Search for the file by typing in the name if you know it.
+- Search for the file by typing in the name if you know it.
 This is super helpful if you have a lot of files on your hard drive and will make the process much quicker.

-Select the file that you would like to recover.
+- Select the file that you would like to recover.

-After you have selected a path and recovered the file, you will receive a confirmation message letting you know that the recovery was successful.
+- You will receive a confirmation message letting you know that the recovery was successful.
 You can then click on the magnifying glass icon to go to the location of the file.

 How to make Changes to Downloads in Windows